wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## Elastic

 Elastic is bundled in the installer!
-Elastic is a simple and modern dashboard.
+Elastic is a simple and modern dashboard. :doc:`Read more here </docs/software/dashboards/elastic>`.